ParadropLabs/Paradrop/docs/device/virtual-machine.rst

   rflist list

-Suppose the number of the WiFi device we want to assign to the ParaDrop VM is 2, then run below command to disable it for host OS::
+Suppose the index of the WiFi device we want to assign to the ParaDrop VM is 2, then run below command to disable it for host OS::

   rflist block 2